forcedotcom/cli/releasenotes/sfdx/README.md

 Want to check out the new `sf` executable of Salesforce CLI?
 [Click here for the release notes.](../sf/README.md)

+## 7.135.0 (Jan 27, 2022) [stable-rc]

+These changes are in the Salesforce CLI release candidate.
+We plan to include these changes in next week's official release.
+This list isn't final and is subject to change.

+* CHANGE: Have we mentioned that we're [open-sourcing Salesforce CLI](https://developer.salesforce.com/blogs/2021/02/open-sourcing-salesforce-cli-update-feb-2021)?
+This week we moved the `force:source:ignored:list` command into the [plugin-source](https://github.com/salesforcecli/plugin-source) plug-in.
+It works the same as before.

 ## 7.134.0 (Jan 20, 2022) [stable]

 * NEW: Display terser output by running the `force:source:beta:status` command with the new `--concise` parameter.
 For example, the output doesn't include ignored files.
 (GitHub issue [#1312](https://github.com/forcedotcom/cli/issues/1312))